 3.1 Data

-We update dataset of all Brazilian presidential speeches from 1985 to 2019 to include speeches from 2020 to 2022.
+We update Cezar’s (2020) dataset of all Brazilian presidential speeches from 1985 to 2019 to include speeches from 2020 to 2022.
 The final dataset contains 6240 speeches with their date and state or country location.
 We proceed to identify speeches that refer to the Amazon as a region, people, or forest, by detecting the stem “amazon”.
 In Portuguese, the stem captures terms such as “Amazonia”, “Amazonica”, “Amazonidas”, “Amazonense(s)”, “Amazonas”, among others.
 We find that 968 speeches are, at least partially, about the Amazon.
 We use the poldis R package (Sposito 2021) to extract two sentences before and after each reference to the Amazon in the presidential speeches.
 We opt for picking two sentences around, rather than words, because sentences usually contain a cohesive idea.
 These sentences form our unit of analysis: 2048 unique Amazonian statements, with an average length of 131 words.